Learn how to apply your scientific problem-solving skills to investigate criminal cases and explore patterns of crime.

 - Murdoch is the only university in Australia to offer this course.
 Learn how to collaborate and see different viewpoints and opinions through working in teams with other discipline areas.

-- Using real local data on local crime to generate hypotheses about crime patterns and trends.
+- Use real local data on local crime to generate hypotheses about crime patterns and trends.

 - Learn how to collaborate and see different viewpoints and opinions through working in teams with other discipline areas.